mccantsquincy/Project2/README.md

   ``const APIKey = "your api key";``

-You will be using this API key to make request to the openweather API to fetch the weather data in you index.js file.
+You will be using this API key to make request to the openweather API to fetch the weather data in your index.js file.